-- 1. PACKRAT I & II- End of first year and second year respectively.
+1. PACKRAT I & II- End of didactic phase and end of the clinical phase, respectively.
 The scores are used to determine whether students require additional remediation and mentoring during the clinical phase.
-Students with the highest level of risk will be required to complete more extensive remediation assignments defined in the Academic Improvement Plan. - 2.
-OSCE I & II End of didactic phase and end of the clinical phase, respectively.
+Students with the highest level of risk will be required to complete more extensive remediation assignments defined in the Academic Improvement Plan.

+2. OSCE I & II - End of didactic phase and end of the clinical phase, respectively.
 This "hands-on" examination is designed specifically to test the PA student's clinical competence.
-This will be administered at LMU Tampa PA Program or at another designated location. - 3.
-End of Didactic Phase Exam & End of Program Exam-This is a multiple-choice examination.
-This examination tests the student's knowledge base for all organ systems.
-Students will be able to meet with their advisor and discuss a study strategy that students can pursue to prepare for the PANCE. - 4.
-Professionalism Development Assessment Tool (PDAT) I & II.
-End of didactic phase and end of Clinical Phase.
+This will be administered at LMU Tampa PA Program or at another designated location.

+3. End of Didactic Phase Exam & End of Program Exam- These multiple-choice examinations tests the student's knowledge base for all organ systems.
+Students will be able to meet with their advisor and discuss a study strategy that students can pursue to prepare for the PANCE.

+4. Professionalism Development Assessment Tool (PDAT) I & II.
+End of didactic phase and end of clinical phase.
 Evaluation of professionalism is an on-going process throughout the program.
 Prior to graduation, students and their assigned advisor will complete the summative tool and discuss their strengths and weaknesses in this area.

-To obtain the final signature for graduation, students must successfully complete all formative and summative assessments including summative evaluations (OSCE, End-of-Program Exam, PDAT) and PACKRAT I & II.
+To obtain the final signature for graduation, students must successfully complete all formative and summative assessments including summative evaluations (OSCEs, End of Didactic Phase Exam, End-of-Program Exam, PDAT I & II) and PACKRAT I & II.
 Those identified as high-risk will be mandated to complete more extensive remediation assignments outlined in a study contract.